Utkar5hM/utkar5hm.github.io/_posts/HackTheBox/2022-12-05-magicinformer.md

 Now we needed to somehow get an RCE or the ability to execute commands but the double quote filter was a issue.
 Just simple searches lead me to the `load_Extensions()` function  in sqlite.

-I found the following github repository which included the source code to make a shared library file that the function takes in as a input then which later allows us to execute commands: [GitHub Link](https://github.com/mpaolino/sqlite-execute-module)
+We found the following github repository which included the source code to make a shared library file that the function takes in as a input then which later allows us to execute commands: [GitHub Link](https://github.com/mpaolino/sqlite-execute-module)

-I was able to execute commands like `ls` and `whoami`:
+We were able to execute commands like `ls` and `whoami`:
 ![](/assets/img/htb/magicinformer/TheMagicInformer-5.png)

 I found the file `readflag` stored at `/` , It had a suid bit.
 I tried executing it but failed, Downloading the binary and running it failed.
 So I tried getting a reverse shell by trying several payloads found at [PAyloadAllTheThings / Reverse shell cheat sheet](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#c)  by executing them but they din't work.

-So we tried copying the C code for reverse shell from the cheat sheet and adding it directly into the Shared library so that it gets executed with the main function of it.
+So I tried copying the C code for reverse shell from the cheat sheet and adding it directly into the Shared library so that it gets executed with the main function of it.

 So the final code we were left off with was the following: